ibm-cloud-docs/vmwaresolutions/vmonic/iam_verify_permissions.md

 ---

-{:tsSymptoms: .tsSymptoms}
-{:tsCauses: .tsCauses}
-{:tsResolve: .tsResolve}
-{:troubleshoot: data-hd-content-type='troubleshoot'}
 {:support: data-reuse='support'}

 # Locating an IAM account administrator
 {: #iam_verify_permissions}

-You use {{site.data.keyword.cloud}} Identity and Access Management (IAM) to define users for platform services and to control user access to resources across {{site.data.keyword.cloud_notm}}.
+Use {{site.data.keyword.cloud}} Identity and Access Management (IAM) to define users for platform services and to control user access to resources across {{site.data.keyword.cloud_notm}}.
 For more information about user roles (Viewer, Editor, Operator, and Administrator), see the table that shows roles and actions in [Platform management roles and permissions](/docs/vmwaresolutions?topic=vmwaresolutions-iam#iam-roles).

-You must have an IAM account administrator role to complete various tasks, such as:
+You must have an IAM account administrator role to complete various tasks.
+For example, setting account credentials and granting platform access to users.
-* Set account credentials
-* Grant platform access to users

-For more information about what an account administrator can do, see [IAM access](/docs/account?topic=account-userroles#userroles).

 If you do not have an administrator role and you want to complete a task that requires the administrator role, you can locate someone with that role.
 That person can then assign access.
-{: tsSymptoms}
+For more information about what an account administrator can do, see [IAM access](/docs/account?topic=account-userroles#userroles).

 ## Locating an account owner with the administrator role
 {: #iam_verify_permissions-locate-admin}
-{: troubleshoot}

 To identify an account owner who has the administrator role, complete the following steps:
-{: tsResolve}

 1. Log in to [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com).
-2. On the upper right corner, select the IBM Cloud account that you want to use.
+2. On the upper right corner, select the {{site.data.keyword.cloud_notm}} account that you want to use.
 3. Click **Manage** > **Access (IAM)** > **Users**.
 4. Scroll down through the list until you find a name with an oval icon to the right with the word **Owner**, which indicates that the user is an account administrator.
 5. Write down the name of this user.